Diego Ruiz Restrepo: Murders

 On 7 March 2020, Víctor Olegario Allende Salas (72) was found dead.
 He had accusations of sexual abuse against his daughters and suffered from senile dementia.
 He was recognized as Ruiz's first victim.
 Several months later on 1 November, Colombian immigrant Carlos Andrés Rivas Angulo (35) was found dead; he emigrated to Chile in 2010.
-After a night of drinking with his friends, he was stabbed about 25 times at 1 in the morning by Ruiz.
-Later that day, Guido Hernán Gallardo Contreras (64), was also found murdered.
-He was on the streets at the time of his death.
-Little is known about this victim, since he never married, had no known children, his birth certificate does not have the full name of his mother, and his electoral residence did not belong to him.
+After a night of drinking with his friends, around 1 am, he was stabbed about 25 times by Ruiz.
+Later that day, Guido Hernán Gallardo Contreras (64), was also found killed.
+He was homeless at the time of his death.
+Little is known about this victim, since he was never married, had no known children, his birth certificate doesn't have the full name of his mother, and his electoral residence did not belong to him.

-On 8 November, Ruiz would murder four more victims.
-The first one was Luis Marcelo Romero Jeria (49); he was on the streets due to an addiction to neoprene.
+On 8 November, Ruiz murdered four more victims, with the first one being Luis Marcelo Romero Jeria (49), a homeless addict.
 He had children, but none of them was notified of his death by any institution.
-The second was Marcia Margot Tapia Loncón (57).
-Despite the fact that she had a residence in Cerro Navia, she decided to live in the streets of Estación Central at her own expense.
-She had two children and suffered from alcoholism and schizophrenia.
-The third was Leónidas Vicente Panez Fierro (40).
+Marcia Margot Tapia Loncón (57) became the next victim.
+Despite the fact that she had a residence in Cerro Navia, she was living as homeless in Estación Central area, she suffered from alcoholism and schizophrenia and had two children.
+Leónidas Vicente Panez Fierro (40) was the third victim of that day.
 Panez's mother died when he was 8 years old, and he, along with his 2 brothers, grew up in an orphanage.
-He was a former Carabinero and lived in a tent in Estación Central.
+He was a former Carabinero and lived in a tent in Estación Central because of homelessness.
 He had an ex-wife and three children; His son Brandon was informed of the death of his father through the press.
-The fourth was Rodrigo "Che" Manino Carmona (32).
+The fourth victim was Rodrigo "Che" Manino Carmona (32).
 He was an Argentine immigrant, born in Mendoza to an Italian father and an Argentine mother, who arrived in the country in 2016.
 He was stabbed in the neck by Ruiz and was buried in Santiago General Cemetery.